 unless, in such case, such payment day is not a Business Day in which case payment shall be made on the next Business Day.

-Invoices will be despatched by email or an agreed alternative electronic method, to The Company Revenue Contact.
+Invoices will be despatched via a Designated Information Exchange System to The Company Revenue Contact.
 The TO’s bank account details shall be included with each monthly invoice.

 Changes to TO General System Charges